caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

     ***

-There was a strange moment of silence and i became acutely aware of tension that have been accumulating in the "gamers' club" for a while now.
-It ended up with a muted explosion sound, followed by exasperated exclamation.
+There was a strange moment of silence and i became acutely aware of the tension that have been accumulating in the "gamers' club" for a while now.
+Finally it bursted out with a muted explosion sound, followed by exasperated exclamation.
 Apparently those two finally lost their game.
 They got up, stretching their limbs, and went off, cursing loudly.

-The third guy, who i dubbed "observer", continued to stare at the screen for a few dozen seconds and then looked at the room expectantly.
+The third guy, who i dubbed "observer" (since he wasn't playing), continued to stare at the screen for a few dozen seconds and then looked at the room expectantly.
 When his gaze met mine, he stopped and said in a hopeful voice:

 — Хочешь сыграть?

-I could guess he was asking me something, but there wasn't enough context to guess what it was about.
+I could guess he was asking me something, but there wasn't enough context to understand the subject of the question.
 His face started to look puzzled when i failed to reply or give any sign of understanding.

 — He asks whether you want to play, — Sasha translated, rescuing both of us, — We could play together, if you'd like.